-Goal 3, R4: Develop an Extreme Heat Plan Alignment Guide, including model ordinances, and other resources that can guide local governments in preparing and updating comprehensive heat action plans, or components of other plans.
+• Develop an Extreme Heat Plan Alignment Guide and other resources that can guide local governments in preparing and updating comprehensive heat action plans, or components of other plans.

-Agency: Governor's Office of Planning and Research
+Agency: Governor's Office of Planning and Research; Planning and Policy

-Goal 3, R5: Establish a program to fund local health departments, tribal health programs, and CBOs to develop regional Climate Change and Health Resilience Plans.
+Provide resources to fund local health departments, tribal health programs, and community-based organizations to develop regional Climate Change and Health Resilience Plans.